 So, while it may be technology we’ve not yet harnessed, what pitfalls have become apparent so far?

 It’s not about the loss of roles, but rather about adapting to what these roles become.
-If anything, we think, it’s something to be excited about, as it’s an opportunity to learn and grow.
+It’s something to be excited about, as it’s an opportunity to learn and grow.
 The manual tasks that don’t require much skill to master will be forgotten in a few years, meaning more fulfilling practices take their place.

 Making fraud a thing of the past, blockchain ensures that each entry of data on a chain remains true.
 A change to the way information is logged and stored lends space for new applications and platforms to be built and sent to market, which means jobs will shift, rather than disappear entirely.
 New services will crop up due to new demands, so it’s likely the industry will be unrecognisable, once blockchain dominates.